hipe/tmx/lib/skylab/brazen/doc/issues/016-the-inferred-inflection-narrative.md

 approximations of English we must put the (adjective-like) qualifier word before the noun:

-   "we have a couch-db datastore."  ( NOT "we have a datastore couch-db" )
+   "we have a couch-db collection."  ( NOT "we have a collection couch-db" )

 at risk of jumping too far into the future, we do the above